Gwendolyn Grant (artist): Career

 Gwendolyn Grant was president of the Brisbane Lyceum Club in 1923.
 She wrote for the local newspapers on art and exhibited her works with the Victorian Artists Society and Society of Women Painters.
 She regularly entered the Archibald Prize competition.
 She exhibited her works in 15 solo exhibitions and 4 with her husband.
 She taught art at the Brisbane CTC until she was 75.

 Legacy

-Grant died April 17, 1968 in Brisbane and was survived by her two children.
+Grant died on 17 April 1968 in Brisbane and was survived by her two children.
 Her works are held in the University of Queensland Art Museum and Queensland Art Gallery.

-A retrospective of she and her husband’s work was published - Gwendolyn and W.G.
+A retrospective of she and her husband's work was published - Gwendolyn and W.G.
 Grant : their art and life in 1990.
-Her work was featured in the Brisbane Museum’s 2019-2020 exhibition on women artists.
+Her work was featured in the Brisbane Museum's 2019-2020 exhibition on women artists.